What is an EPS File? 7 Things You Need to Know About Them

-Is EPS a Vector File?
+Is an EPS a Vector File?

 The short answer is yes.
 The EPS file is a long-established type of vector file commonly used today because it can combine both vector and raster images on a single page.
 However, one of its main drawbacks is that they don’t support transparency – a feature other vector files support.

-How to open EPS files
+How to open an EPS file

 - Adobe Illustrator®